timsuchanek/prisma-heroku/README.md

     1. **Note**: This example repo uses PostgreSQL.
 To change that, simply change the `connector: postgres` to `connector: mysql` in `prerun_hook.sh`.
 1. Finally, deploy the app with `heroku container:release web -a <your_app_name>`
 1. Open the app with `heroku open -a <your_app_name>` (this can take a bit, depending on the Dyno startup for example)

+## Step-by-step example deployment (without pushing to registry)

+1. Clone this repo
+1. Log the Heroku CLI into Heroku: `heroku login`
+1. Create a Heroku app via the web interface or via CLI: `heroku create`.
+This will return an app name if you didn't specify one, like `endless-sand-123456`.
+We need this name in the next steps.
+1. Now we need to configure the env vars:
+    1. Either set them one by one via the CLI with `heroku config:set <key>=<value> -a <your_app_name>`...
+    1. ...or navigate to the web interface and set them under `settings`
+    1. Set the config vars:
+        1. `DB_HOST` to your database host
+        1. `DB_PASSWORD` to your database password
+        1. `DB_PORT` to your database port
+        1. `DB_USER` to your database user
+        1. `PRISMA_CONFIG_PATH` to `/app/config.yml`
+    1. **Note**: This example repo uses PostgreSQL.
+To change that, simply change the `connector: postgres` to `connector: mysql` in `prerun_hook.sh`.
+1. Finally, deploy the app with `heroku container:prisma:1.8 web -a <your_app_name>`
+1. Open the app with `heroku open -a <your_app_name>` (this can take a bit, depending on the Dyno startup for example)

 # Additional notes
 If you want to change the Prisma config, for example to add authentication (recommended), look at the `prerun_hook.sh` file and edit the config there.
 It is recommended to follow the existing pattern there and use env var interpolation with Heroku config vars to not accidentially commit secrets.